Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

   _Media files_ data type.
 * Media file links (containing a `getmedia` handler) are changed to the _Media files_ data type.
 It is expected that the media library containing the targeted file has been migrated.

-> :warning: **Notes**
->
-> * Only media libraries using the **Permanent** [file URL format](https://docs.xperience.io/x/xQ_RBg) are supported.
-    Content from media libraries with enabled **Use direct path for files in content** setting will not be converted.
-> * If you enable this feature, you also need to change retrieval and handling of affected files in your code, as the
-    structure of the stored data changes from a text path ( e.g.,`~/getmedia/CCEAD0F0-E2BF-459B-814A-36699E5C773E/somefile.jpeg?width=300&height=100`) to a _Media files_ data
-    type (internally stored as
-    e.g., `[{"Identifier":"CCEAD0F0-E2BF-459B-814A-36699E5C773E","Some file":"somefile.jpeg","Size":11803,"Dimensions":{"Width":300,"Height":100}}]`).
-    The value of the field now needs to be [retrieved as a media library file](https://docs.xperience.io/x/LA2RBg).
-> * If the target instance is a [SaaS project](https://docs.kentico.com/x/saas_xp), you need to manually move content
-	item asset files.
-See [Content items](#content-items) for more information.

 To enable this feature, configure the `OptInFeatures.CustomMigration.FieldMigrations` [options](#configuration) for this tool.
 Use the values in the code snippet below: